tylnesh/cpp-sdk-samples/README.md

 - Visual Studio 2013 or higher

 *Linux*
-- Ubuntu 14.04 or higher or CentOS 7 or higher
+- Ubuntu 14.04 or CentOS 7 or higher
 - Affdex SDK 3.0
 - CMake 2.8 or higher
 - GCC 4.8 or higher